-While the Victorian Housing Register is being implemented a transition reporting process has been established.
+While the Victorian Housing Register is being implemented, the waiting list reporting process will be different.

-The transition reporting process will show changes to the Victorian Housing Register numbers during the transfer of community housing organisation applications to the register.
-You can see the Victorian Housing Register tranisation report for the latest numbers.
+The transition report will show the changes to Victorian Housing Register numbers while community housing organisation applications transfer to the register.
+You may notice some changes to the numbers throughout the transfer process.
 To understand how this new reporting process works see the Victorian Housing Register Transition report explained (.pdf).

 The Victorian Housing Register transition report shows the changes to register numbers while community housing applications are being transferred.

 - Victorian Housing Register transition report June 2017 (.xls)